Putting safety measures in place allow you to live in the comfort of your own home for longer.

 There are a number of community services including the police that can help prepare for an unexpected personal safety situation.

-A form allowing you to register with Queensland Police Service (QPS) so they are aware of your dementia diagnosis and primary contact details in the event of an emergency.
+A form allowing you to register with Queensland Police Service so they are aware of your dementia diagnosis and primary contact details in the event of an emergency.

 A company providing engraved medical jewellery and accessories that communicate vital medical and emergency information.